North Geelong - Bell Park

 Population growth drivers in North Geelong - Bell Park are strong compared to national averages based on AreaSearch's ranking of recent, and medium to long-term trends

-AreaSearch employs ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered by this data, AreaSearch uses VIC State Government's Regional/LGA projections from 2023, adjusting them using a weighted aggregation method from LGA to SA2 levels.
-Growth rates by age group are applied across all areas for the years 2032 to 2041.
-Based on these projections, the area is expected to experience above median population growth in Australian non-metropolitan areas, with an increase of 3,418 persons by 2041, reflecting a 20.6% total increase over the 17-year period.
+AreaSearch adopted ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+For areas not covered by this data, AreaSearch utilized VIC State Government's Regional/LGA projections from 2023, adjusting using weighted aggregation methods to SA2 levels.
+Growth rates by age group were applied across all areas for the years 2032 to 2041.
+Based on these projections, an above median population growth is expected in Australian non-metropolitan areas like North Geelong - Bell Park, with a projected increase of 3,418 persons by 2041, reflecting a total increase of 20.5% over the 17-year period.

 Frequently Asked Questions - Population